 When interacting with us you can, generally, remain anonymous or use a pseudonym.
 However, it may not always be possible to remain anonymous or use a pseudonym – we will tell you if it is not.

 Access our Web privacy statement for further information about the information we might collect through our website.

 We collect certain information when you visit this site.
 However, you can generally visit this site without telling us who you are unless you choose to provide this information to us.

 We may collect personal information in records relating to:

 - contract management, funding agreements and memoranda of understanding

-- employment and personnel matters for staff, deployees, contractors and people deployed to the joint AFP-OSI investigation
+- employment and personnel matters for staff, contractors and people deployed or seconded to the OSI

 - correspondence from members of the public or organisations to us, our Minister, or other Australian Government ministers and agencies